lizzie625/Pewlett-Hackard-Analysis/README.md

 * According to the analysis, over 70,000 positions will need to be filled to make up for the employees nearing retirement.

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-* 1,549 employees are eligible for the mentorship program, this does not fill the need of opening jobs that will be coming with the "silver tsunami".
+* 1,549 employees are eligible for the mentorship program, this does not allow for the influx of incoming employees that would be needed with the "silver tsunami".